 The father-son relationship was wholesome and the chemistry between Andy and Barney was sublime.
 We loved this heartwarming and enduring program, and the phenomenal cast was the biggest reason why.
 We’re doing a look back at the cast of The Andy Griffith Show, so get your fishing poles ready, we’re heading down to Myers Lake.
 Let’s check it out!

 Andy Taylor was the composed sheriff of Mayberry who offered his counsel to everyday townsfolks as well as his young son, Opie.
 Teaching about important lessons on character and values.
 Sheriff Taylor enjoyed the simple things like fishing with his son or strumming a guitar.
 A North Carolina boy, Andy Griffith got his start being a monologist, performing stories such as, What it Was, Was Football, It was released as a single in 1953 and reached #9 on the charts.
 It was so popular he got to perform it on The Ed Sullivan Show!

-In 1958 Griffith reprised an earlier teleplay role for the film version of No Time for Sergeants.
-Which would also be credited as the direct inspiration for the later spinoff, Gomer Pyle.
+In 1958 Griffith reprised an earlier stage role for the film version of No Time for Sergeants — which would also be credited as the direct inspiration for the later spinoff, Gomer Pyle, USMC.
 The film costarred the incredible Don Knotts and began a lifelong friendship and working relationship.
 In 1960, Griffith appeared on an episode of Make Room for Daddy as a county sheriff, and this role served as a backdoor pilot for The Andy Griffith Show, as both programs were produced by Sheldon Leonard.